 Very few people ever think of visiting Oakland, or East Bay for that matter.
 This region of the Bay Area is often overshadowed by San Francisco, our neighboring giant.
 Oakland, for those of you who aren’t as familiar, is a smaller urban city located in the San Francisco Bay.
 Over the years, the city has become an up-and-coming destination in its own right.
 Oakland is now home to hip hop with a sprinkle of hipster here and there, but has always been the home of activism and social movements.
 There’s some really fascinating history here.

 Diverse, artsy, and even edgy—a day trip or weekend trip to Oakland will serve as an exciting twist to your Bay Area adventures.
 To truly appreciate Oakland’s diverse culture, you’ll need to spend some time exploring its many neighborhoods (and no, a day trip to just Jack London Square doesn’t count).
 I hope you’re ready because there’s a lot of ground to cover in Oakland.
-In this post, we’ll give you a quick intro on how to best get around the city as well as feature some of our favorite things to do in Oakland.
+In this post, we’ll give you a quick download of the city as well as feature some of our favorite things to do in Oakland, CA.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!